 Hanging on to agile when scaling

 Agility allows an innovation team to increase efforts and resources once a pilot project has proven itself to be successful.
-However, up-scaling can also be a downfall in the innovation process – and it’s one to be wary of.
+However, upscaling can also be a downfall in the innovation process – and it’s one to be wary of.

 Scaling means more resources and people.
 An increased headcount threatens to cull the quick nature of small innovation teams.
-In turn, reaction time in response to challenges are bogged down, which only makes the already complex step of putting innovation into production even more difficult.
+In turn, reaction times in response to challenges are bogged down, which only makes the already complex step of putting innovation into production even more difficult.

 The growing size of a team can also clog up communication channels and lead to more room for misunderstands over who should be doing what.
-Again this adds on time that innovation can’t afford.
+Again, this adds on time that innovation can’t afford.
 To overcome this, ownership of innovation projects must be outlined and understood by everyone involved from the start of a project.

 Furthermore, despite the growth in people, businesses must find a way to retain the micro-business-style teams seen in the pilot stage.
 As is evident from our research, a lot of businesses combat this conundrum by creating multiple micro teams, rather than adding to the existing agile team.

 However, if you’re creating multiple innovation teams to retain agility, it’s important to monitor and encourage fluidity between teams.
-Internal competition between teams can incite innovation projects for the sake of innovation, and this is when value to the business starts to dwindle.
+Internal competition between teams can incite innovation projects for the sake of innovation, and this is when the value to the business starts to dwindle.
 Rather than operating as siloed competitors, teams should always be open to operating collaboratively across roles.

-Success is underlined by your people
+Innovation in the workplace – success is underlined by your people

 Agility and the strategy you implement to achieve that are, of course, important to innovation.
 However, none of this is possible without the efforts of your people.
 They’re the ones that need to be prepared to work in a less conventional and less structured team.